isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-18-post-Pumpkin.md

 	<p>This vine is vulnerable to heat stress during the dry season. <a href="/page-index/horticulture-techniques/watering/">Water it regularly</a> and <a href="/page-index/horticulture-techniques/mulching/">mulch</a> the base to prevent water loss.</p>
 	<p>As a fast-growing vine, this plant can be grown on the ground or trained up a sturdy <a href="/page-index/hardscapes/trellises/">trellis</a>.
 The fruits can get quite heavy if they are hanging off a trellis and can be supported with a cradle to prevent damage to the rest of the plant.</p>
 	<img title="A Pearly banded Nomia pollinating a Pumpkin flower. photo by Victoria lim." src="/images/Biodiversity/pumpkin%20(1)_pollinator_victorialim.jpg">
 <p>As with all members of the melon family, this plant is bee pollinated and produces male and female flowers.
-To encourage the formation of more fruits, it is best to have at least 3 separate plants growing in the same area to have both male and female flowers available, and to have bee-attracting plants within the garden to encourage pollination.
+To encourage the formation of more fruits, it is best to have at least 3 separate plants growing in the same area to have both male and female flowers available, and to have <a href="/page-index/glossary/biodiversity-attracting-plants/">bee-attracting plants</a> within the garden to encourage pollination.
 If your garden lacks bees, the plant can also be hand pollinated.</p>
 	<br>
 </section>